Leyla McCalla is a New Orleans Haitian Creole singer-songwriter who is one of the great American voices.

 McCalla is full to the brim with the blues and she can really swing.
 In her American Creole context, McCalla recalls the Cuban Trova protest music of Pepe Sánchez of Cuba, Ileana Cabra (Calle 13) of Puerto Rico , Violeta Parra of Chile, and Bob Dylan and Joan Baez of the United States.
 Today, women lead the march.

-Watching her develop, you see a girl becoming a woman, and a woman becoming a goddess.
+Watching her develop, you could see a girl becoming a woman, and a woman becoming a goddess.
 In the simplest of terms, Leyla McCalla is on her way to becoming one of the great American voices.

-Follow McCalla at leylamccalla.com
+Follow McCalla at leylamccalla.com, on Instagram @leylacello

 Leyla McCalla Albums